Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 # Agents

 An agent is an actor that can observe its environment and decide on the best course of action using those observations.
-Create agents in Unity by extending the Agent class.
-The most important aspects of creating agents that can successfully learn are the observations the agent collects and, for reinforcement learning, the reward you assign to estimate the value of the agent's current state toward accomplishing its tasks.
+Create Agents in Unity by extending the Agent class.
+The most important aspects of creating agents that can successfully learn are the observations the agent collects for reinforcement learning and the reward you assign to estimate the value of the agent's current state toward accomplishing its tasks.

-An agent passes its observations to its brain.
-The brain, then, makes a decision and passes the chosen action back to the agent.
+An Agent passes its observations to its Brain.
+The Brain, then, makes a decision and passes the chosen action back to the agent.
 Your agent code must execute the action, for example, move the agent in one direction or another.
 In order to [train an agent using reinforcement learning](Learning-Environment-Design.md),